 Support for Indigenous students who aspire to pursue a career in medicine

-- creating mentoring and outreach opportunities
+- creating mentorship and outreach opportunities

-- providing support for the academic success and graduation of indigenous learners
+- providing support for the academic success and graduation of Indigenous learners

 - pursuing opportunities for curriculum development